 Why do you need a data dictionary?

-Simple data discovery starts with good organization.
+Simple data discovery starts with good organization and a plan to build out definition database.
 A data dictionary is a list of key terms and metrics with definitions; a business glossary.
 Although this seems like a simple exercise, it’s very difficult to align business departments with the same definitions.
 A ride-sharing company we wrote about in a previous article shared an example of the difficulties related to data definitions.
 At this company, it was very difficult to get aligned on the same metrics for “number of rides a week”.
 Why?

 - The data team defines the “number of rides per week” as the total number of rides that were completed between Jan.
 1, 2020, 12:00 AM → Jan.
 7, 2020, 11:59 PM.